-Operation Mode Description Point-to-Point Repeater (5) FreeWave allows the use of a maximum of four Repeaters in a Point-to- Point communications link, significantly extending the operating range. • When designated as a Repeater, a radio behaves as a pass-through link.
+Operation Mode Description Point-to-Point Repeater (5) FreeWave allows the use of a maximum of four Repeaters in a Point-to- Point communications link, significantly extending the operating range.
+When designated as a Repeater, a radio behaves as a pass-through link.
 All settings for the Call Book, baud rates, and transmission characteristics are disabled.
-A Repeater connects with any Master that calls it. • The Repeater must be set up properly in the Master's Call Book.
+A Repeater connects with any Master that calls it.
+The Repeater must be set up properly in the Master's Call Book.
 Note : Adding Repeaters to a network cuts the network throughput by 50%.
 Point-to-Point Slave / Master Switchable (6) Mode 6 allows the radio to be controlled entirely through software commands.
 A number of key parameters in the FreeWave user interface may be changed either directly using a terminal emulator or using script files.
 When the Point-to-Point Slave/Master Switchable option is selected and the radio is not calling a Slave, it functions as a Slave and accepts any appropriate calls from other radios.
 Note: For more information, see Application Note #5476, Mode 6.
-Point-to-MultiPoint Repeater (7) This option allows the radio to operate as a Repeater in a MultiPoint network. • A MultiPoint network can have as many Repeaters as necessary.
+Point-to-MultiPoint Repeater (7) This option allows the radio to operate as a Repeater in a MultiPoint network.
+A MultiPoint network can have as many Repeaters as necessary.
 If the Repeater is to act as a Slave/Repeater, set the Slave Repeater parameter in the MultiPoint Parameters tab to Enabled.
 Note: Adding Repeaters to a network cuts the network throughput by 50%.
-Mirrorbit Master (A) As of May-2018, Mirrorbit Master and Mirrorbit Slave mode are not Mirrorbit Slave (B) supported.
-Ethernet Options (F) This menu is used for Ethernet radios only.
+Mirrorbit Master (A) Mirrorbit Slave (B) As of Apr-2018, Mirrorbit Master and Mirrorbit Slave mode are not supported.